The Pawpaw Tree – Growing this remarkable Fruit Tree at Home

 Wildlife such as raccoons and opossums enjoy pawpaws, too, and may compete with you for the harvest.
 They may beat you to the punch, making off with the fruits as soon as they’re ripe.
 Fortunately, pawpaws do not have to ripen completely on the Tree.
 You can pick them before they turn soft (ripe and unripe fruits are both green—they simply turn somewhat soft to indicate they’re ready to eat), and put them in a brown paper bag to finish ripening, as you would with bananas.
 Eat them within a few days of ripening.
 Pawpaws don’t have a long shelf life.

-The curious flowers from which pawpaw fruits develop are rarely seen by the casual observer.
+Rarely seen by the casual observer, the pawpaw fruits develop from curious flowers.
 They appear on bare branches in mid-spring, but when the leaves finally emerge (Pawpaw is among the last Trees to leaf out), they become obscured.
 The russet-red blooms are about two inches wide and hang like bells.
 They have three larger petals on the outside and three smaller ones within.
-The petals are thick, as if they were built to be frost proof, although the blooms come when the chance of frost is very slim.
+The petals are thick and come when the chance of frost is very slim.

-In fact, Pawpaw flowers are not built to be frost proof, but beetle-proof.
+Pawpaw flowers are beetle-proof.
 Pawpaws are ancient Trees that evolved to attract beetles and carrion flies, not modern pollinators like bees and butterflies.
 They lure these primitive insects in with a scent that is supposed to mimic rotting meat.
 But don’t worry!
 The scent is neither strong nor is it even particularly offensive.
 It is only a light musky odor that is barely detectable.
 It is actually so weak that it isn’t very effective at attracting the beetles and flies it’s supposed to attract.
 Commercial Pawpaw growers have been known to hang chicken necks in their Trees as additional bait!

 It isn’t clear if a Pawpaw Tree can pollinate itself, so planting two or more Trees is recommended if you want to harvest an abundance of fruit.
 If you have two different Trees and fruit set is still poor, inadequate pollination is often to blame.
 The insects that are meant to pollinate Pawpaws don’t do a thorough job like bees do.
 You can easily hand pollinate the blossoms by dabbing them with a paintbrush to improve your yield.

-One insect is immune to Pawpaw’s toxins and does feed on its leaves, but that insect is a joy to behold: the zebra swallowtail butterfly.
+One insect is immune to Pawpaw’s toxins and does feed on its leaves.
+That insect is a joy to behold: the zebra swallowtail butterfly.
 This is a rather shy butterfly of the southeastern states, and one well worth luring into your garden with a Pawpaw Tree.
 Pawpaw is the only plant that it will lay its eggs on.
 The adult butterfly is white with black stripes (hence the name), with long tails, dabs of shimmering blue, and streaks of brilliant red.
 Sometimes you will notice the palest icy blue wash of color to its wings.
 The female typically lays eggs singly on the top sides of the leaves.
-The caterpillars are marked by fine green and gold stripes and are protected from predators by the toxins in the leaves they eat.
+The toxin in the leaves that the fine green and gold striped caterpillars eat protect them from predators.

 Keep it cool and moist

-In the wild, Pawpaw is often found growing in the understory, where its huge leaves can capture the scraps of light that make it to the forest floor.
-In the garden, it is likewise tolerant of shade, although growth will be denser and fruiting more profuse in sunnier sites.
-In any case, steady moisture is a must, as Pawpaw does not like to dry out.
+Where its huge leaves can capture the scraps of light that make it to the forest floor, the Pawpaw is found in the wild growing in the understory.
+In your garden, it is likewise tolerant of shade, although growth will be denser and fruiting more profuse in sunnier sites.
+Steady moisture is a must, as Pawpaw does not like to dry out.
 Choose a cool, sheltered site, mulch well, and irrigate regularly to keep Pawpaw looking its best in the landscape.

 In time, your Tree will sucker, eventually becoming a Pawpaw patch if you allow it to do so.
 You can choose to let it follow its natural tendencies and create a fast-growing seasonal screen or border, showcasing Pawpaw’s dramatic foliage.
 Or, you can maintain it as a single-trunked specimen by removing suckers as they appear.
 Pulling the young suckers by hand is more effective than mowing them.
 A single-trunked Tree will assume a handsome, confident, pyramidal shape and make a bold statement in the landscape.
 Either way, you’ll have a fine representative of one of our country’s most charismatic Trees!